aragon/whitepaper/README.md

 The human-readable terms can be used to protect the interest of minority stakeholders as described in the previous section, but they can also be used to define basic quality standards for what supplemental information must be included with a proposal.

-Proposal agreements can be paired with a Voting app by assigning the *create vote*, *pause vote*, and *cancel vote* roles.
+Proposal Agreements can be paired with a Voting app by assigning the *create vote*, *pause vote*, and *cancel vote* roles.

 ![](images/proposal-agreement-permissions.png)